 DOMAIN EXPERTS PRESENT AT THE HACKATHON

-Business-, legal-, tax- and IT experts from Vattenfall
+Business, legal, tax and IT experts from Vattenfall

 OPEN SOURCE OR PROPRIETARY

-Vattenfall’s mission is to become fossil free within one generation.
+Vattenfall’s mission is to become fossil-free within one generation.

 Ambition and goals

-Track record in innovation and working to accelerate with teams/companies
+Track record in innovation and acceleration with teams/companies

-– training on business
+– Business training

-– connections to internal and external stakeholders
+– Connecting with internal and external stakeholders

-What does the partner offer.
-The consortium (still under development) will offer you the chance to instantly scale your solution throughout the energy market chain and on a European level.
+What does the partner have to offer.
+The consortium (still under development) will offer you the chance to instantly scale up your solution throughout the energy market chain on a European level.
 Vattenfall will guide and support this process.

-Vattenfall will guide and support you in this process.
+Vattenfall will guide and support this process.